michelmbem/AddyScript/docs/classes.md

 |`any clone()`|method|Gets a deep copy of an object.
 For most types, this simply returns the target object itself. _clone_ is specially useful with collections and objects (native or not).
 For a native object, clone tests if the object's type implements the _ICloneable_ interface and if so, invokes its _Clone_ method.|
 |`void dispose()`|method|Tries to release the unmanaged resources held by the target object.
 Does nothing for most types.
 For a collection or an object, recursively calls itself on each item or field.
 For a native object, tests if the object's type implements the _IDisposable_ interface and if so, invokes its _Dispose_ method.|

 Apart from the _type_ property, any of these members can be overridden in your custom classes.
-At this time, AddyScript does not internally make an intensive usage of these methods but this will certainly change in the future.
-So be aware of that.
+AddyScript internally uses them to compare data items and to identify them in collections.

 [Home](README.md) | [Previous](userfunc.md) | [Next](inheritance.md)